sosia-dev/sosia/docs/functioning.rst

     Match(ID='56282273300', name='Rodríguez, José Carlos', first_year=2011, num_coauthors=4, num_publications=4,
     country='Mexico', language='eng', reference_sim=0.0087, abstract_sim=0.1047)

-`sosia` provides the following information:
+By default, `sosia` provides the following information (which you switch off using `information=False` to simply return a list of Scopus IDs):

 * `ID`: The Scopus Author ID of the match
 * `name`: The name of the profile